brettmillerb/brettmillerb.github.io/_posts/2022/03/2022-03-15-azure-functions-route-prefix.md

     - Azure
 ---

+### Route Prefixes
-When you create an serverless Azure Functions project all function routes are prefixed with api e.g. `myFunctionProject/api/functionName`.
-This is fine for most cases, but it can be confusing as it is unnecessary and not very descriptive.
+When you create Azure Functions project which has HTTP endpoints all function routes by default are prefixed with `api` e.g. `myFunctionProject/api/<functionName>`.
+This is fine for most cases, but it can be confusing as it is not very descriptive.

 For example when you initialise a new HTTP trigger function using the Azure Functions CLI, you are prompted for the name for your function.
 This name is used for the folder within your project but also the name of the function itself.

-You can however customise this URI within your Azure Functions project so that it can be more descriptive.
+You can however customise this URI route within your Azure Functions project so that it can be more useful.

 <!--more-->